 Highlight one or two rooms

 Drag some attention to one or two rooms of the house by complimenting them with wooden flooring (but always keep in mind the size and shape of your home and work with what you have).
-Sometimes, although we are a big wood flooring lovers, even we can admit that it looks classier and more elegant if you install wooden flooring in one or two rooms of the house only and stick to more simple and minimalistic design and choice.
-One or two “wooden” rooms of the house can be really effortless and smart decision, however you still have to make sure you are sticking to one main colour scheme and use similar colour palette for the rest of the rooms, no matter if your choice there is tiles, carpet, vinyl or whatever it might be.
+Sometimes, although we are big wood flooring lovers, even we can admit that it looks classier and more elegant if you install wooden flooring in one or two rooms of the house only and stick to a more simple and minimalistic design and choice.
+One or two “wooden” rooms of the house can be really effortless and smart decision, however, you still have to make sure you are sticking to one main colour scheme and use a similar colour palette for the rest of the rooms, no matter if your choice there is tiles, carpet, vinyl or whatever it might be.

 Satin finish is probably the most obvious choice for almost every house, office and space since satin finish looks very classy and effortless, it is super easy to maintain in perfect condition, very functional and practical and significantly more long-lasting.
 Just imagine the struggle and hassle of maintaining all those extra glossy wooden surfaces in perfect condition, when every little scratch is looking ten times more visible, compared to the rest of the shiny surface.
 Completely matt finish, on the other hand, is not that well working for most of the cases and it is hard to style around.
 The satin finish shows dents, scratches and dirt less, it is hard-wearing, highly recommended for high traffic areas.

 Stay tuned for part two of our design article series.

 Chevron is one of the classic and most beautiful parquet flooring patterns.
 Learn more about this parquet pattern and how to match it to your home’s interior.

 The steps of preparing your floor for an upcoming refinishing process are not difficult at all and they will make the while experience much easier and smoother.

 If you are facing the dilemma of whether to choose cedar or ipe wood decking, we can help you!